 The Twelve Golden Rules are as follows:

 *Ability to know people's character.
-You must perceive evidence of characteristics from experience.
+You must perceive evidence of characteristics from experience.*Ability to handle people.
+Never prejudge a prospect.

 *Ability to stay focused on the business.
 Have a definite focus in life and business and avoid jumping around.